Insolvency & Restructuring

 They are leagues ahead of any other law firm I have used in the past.

 “Sam and the team at Roberts Crosbie Mortensen Lawyers assisted me with a very complex business case.
 Their attention to detail and professional prompt response to every item raised was a real stand out.
 The team keep you fully informed at all times in simple to understand language highlighting pros and cons of every decision that needs to be made.
-Finally I have found a law firm who me and my family will be using for many years to come.
-I would highly recommend Roberts Crosbie Mortensen Lawyers to anyone who needs a good legal team and are worth every dollar.”

 Paul Convey